lock3/wg21/p2258/paper.md

 In order to parse that as a nested splice (yes, splices can nest), the parser would have to perform some seriously speculative lexical gymnastics.
-Similar (but resolvable) issues arise when the splice appears in juxtoposition to other `|` tokens such as the proposed pipeline rewrite operator. [@P2011R0]
+Similar (but resolvable) issues arise when the splice appears in juxtaposition to other `|` tokens such as the proposed pipeline rewrite operator. [@P2011R0]

 All other considerations aside, this alone kills the plain `|x|` notation.